 Install the pairwise encryption and integrity keys, and if WUR frame protection is negotiated, the WTK.(11ba)

-Transport the group temporal key (GTK) and GTK sequence number from Authenticator to Supplicant and install the GTK and GTK sequence number in the STA and, if not already installed, in the AP.
+Transport the group keys and sequence numbers from Authenticator to Supplicant and install the group keys and sequence numbers in the STA and, if not already installed, in the AP.

-If management frame protection is negotiated, transport the IGTK and the IGTK packet number (IPN) from the Authenticator to the Supplicant and install these values in the STA and, if not already installed, in the AP.

-If beacon protection is enabled, transport the BIGTK and the BIGTK packet number (BIPN) from the Authenticator to the Supplicant and install these values in the STA and, if not already installed, in the AP.

-If WUR frame protection is negotiated, transport the wake-up radio integrity group temporal key (WIGTK) and the WIGTK packet number (WIPN) from the Authenticator to the Supplicant and install these values in the STA and, if not already installed, in the AP.(11ba)

 Verify that the RSN capabilities negotiated are valid as defined in 9.4.2.24.4 (RSN capabilities).

 Confirm the cipher suite selection.

-Installing the PTK, and where applicable the GTK and, if management frame protection is negotiated, the IGTK, causes the MAC to encrypt and decrypt all subsequent MSDUs irrespective of their path through the controlled or uncontrolled ports.
-(11ba)Installing the WTK when WUR frame protection is negotiated also causes the MAC to integrity protect subsequent individually addressed WUR Wake-up frames at the AP or to validate subsequent individually addressed WUR Wake-up frames at the non-AP STA.
-Installing the BIGTK when beacon protection is enabled causes the MAC to integrity protect at the AP or validate subsequent Beacon frames at the non-AP STA.
-(11ba)Installing the WIGTK when WUR frame protection is negotiated causes the MAC to integrity protect subsequent broadcast or group addressed WUR Wake-up frames at the AP or to validate subsequent broadcast or group addressed WUR Wake-up frames at the non-AP STA
+Installing the PTK, and where applicable the group keys causes the MAC to encrypt and decrypt all subsequent MSDUs irrespective of their path through the controlled or uncontrolled ports.
+(11ba)Installing the WTK when WUR frame protection is negotiated causes the MAC to integrity protect subsequent individually addressed WUR Wake-up frames at the AP or to validate subsequent individually addressed WUR Wake-up frames at the non-AP STA.

-Upon successful completion of the 4-way handshake, the Authenticator and Supplicant have authenticated each other; and the IEEE 802.1X Controlled Ports are unblocked to permit general data traffic.
-See Figure 4-33 (Establishing pairwise and group keys(11ba)).
+Upon successful completion of the 4-way handshake, the Authenticator and Supplicant have authenticated each other; and the IEEE 802.1X Controlled Ports are unblocked to permit general data traffic, as described in 12.7 (Keys and key distribution).

-If the Authenticator later changes the GTK, it sends the new GTK and GTK sequence number to the Supplicant using the group key handshake to allow the Supplicant to continue to receive group addressed frames and, optionally, to transmit and receive individually addressed frames.
-EAPOL-Key frames are used to carry out this exchange.
-See Figure 4-34 (Delivery of subsequent group keys(11ba)).
+If the Authenticator later changes one or more group keys, it sends the new group key(s) and sequence number(s) to the Supplicant using the group key handshake to allow the Supplicant to continue to receive group addressed frames and, optionally, to transmit and receive individually addressed frames.
+EAPOL-Key frames are used to carry out this exchange, as described in 12.7 (Keys and key distribution).

-When management frame protection is negotiated, the Authenticator also uses the group key handshake with all associated STAs to change the IGTK, and BIGTK if beacon protection is enabled, and WIGTK if WUR frame protection is negotiated.(11ba) The Authenticator encrypts the GTK, IGTK, BIGTK values in the EAPOL-Key frame as described in 12.7 (Keys and key distribution).

 References: